ksaaskil/next-website/content/posts/2020-08-22-fp-tips-for-python.md

 <!-- http://localhost:8000/blog/2020-08-22-fp-tips-for-python/ -->

 Hi!
-In this post, I'd like to discuss functional programming techniques for Python.
-I'm a big fan of functional programming as I've found its principles to lead to more readable, easier-to-debug and elegant code.
-Python is not a functional programming language and it shouldn't be, but I think there are many technique from languages such as Haskell that are beneficial also for Python.
+In this post, I'd like to present a few functional programming techniques (FP) for Python.
+I'm a big fan of FP as I've found that by following its principles I can write more readable, easier-to-debug and elegant code.
+Python is not a functional programming language and it never will be.
+I think there are still many things we can learn from languages such as Haskell that are beneficial also in Python.

 ### Use list comprehensions